 How do I disable the "Consider updating your project's status" tasks?

-Open the project, navigate to the Progress View, and click the “Remind me to update the status every Friday box.
+Open the project, navigate to the Status Update page, and turn on or off the Remind me to update every Friday toggle.

 What happens to someone's tasks if they leave the company?

 Tasks and projects that the former employee held as private will no longer be viewable.
 Tasks that were public or were associated with a shared project will remain accessible but may become unassigned.

 A private project will be created for the admin containing both public and private tasks previously assigned to the former employee.

 Can we still see their comments ?

 Comments the former employee made on tasks will still be visible on both tiers, but their profile photo will be gone, and their name will not be clickable.